 Hunters love using red dot scopes and sights in heavily wooded locations.
 These aiming tools come in different sizes with adjustable dot brightness.

 A magnified scope is best used at a 200-yard distance or less when targeting deers and other big games.
 Some brands offer the magnifying lens separately.

-Red dot scopes without magnification are suitable for aiming and shooting at a 100-yard distance or shorter.
+The best red dot scope for crossbows without magnification are suitable for aiming and shooting at a 100-yard distance or shorter.

 Green is relaxing to the eyes, reducing eye fatigue when used for extended periods.
-It’s also the color of choice for night time use.
+It's also the color night-time users prefer.

 The red dot is more common and has its advantages, including: